LMS-Community/lms-plugin-repository/README.md

 ## `buildrepo.pl` - the worker script

 `buildrepo.pl` is the work horse.
 It reads `include.json` and fetches all repository files found in there.
-As the resolt of this action it saves an updated extensions.xml file.
+As the result of this action it saves an updated extensions.xml file.

 ## `include.json` - the repository of repositories